+'''

 The Cache Request API shall be defined as follows;

 '''

-method: "org.atsc.CacheRequest"
+''' method: "org.atsc.CacheRequest"

 params: A JSON object containing the parameters of the method;

-params JSON Schema:

-'''

-'''

 {

 "type": "object",

 "properties": {

 "sourceURL": {"type": "string", "format": "uri"},

 "targetURL": {"type": "string", "format": "uri"},

 "URLs": {"type": "array", "items": {"type": "string", "format":"uri"}},

 "filters": {

-"type": "array", "items": {"type": "array",
+"type": "array",

 "items": {"type": "integer"}

 }

 },

 "required": ["URLs"]

-}

 '''

-- sourceURL When sourceURL is present, this API requests the Receiver to retrieve the files referenced in the provided URLs array, where sourceURL is the base URL of each.
-When sourceURL is present, it shall include the https protocol identifier.
-When sourceURL is absent, the API shall indicate a request for the Receiver to return information about the presence or absence of the identified files within the Application Context Cache. - targetURL This relative URL shall indicate the location within the Application Context Cache relative to its base that the files are to be placed.
-When sourceURL is not present, the targetURL shall indicate the location within the Application Context Cache relative to its base that the Receiver should look for the files given in the URLs array and reply with an indication of whether or not all the files are present.
-When sourceURL is present and targetURL is not present, the files shall be stored under each URL relative to the root of the Application Context Cache. - URLS When sourceURL is present, the URLS array represents an array of one or more strings which contain relative URLs of files to be retrieved and stored in the Application Context Cache.
-Each URL string in URLS shall be a relative URL.
+sourceurl - When sourceurl is present, this API requests the Receiver to retrieve the files referenced in the provided urls array, where sourceurl is the base URL of each file.
+When sourceurl is present, it shall include the https protocol identifier.
+When sourceurl is absent, the API shall indicate a request for the Receiver to return information about the presence or absence of the identified files within the Application Context Cache.

+relative to its base where the files are to be placed.
+When sourceURL is not present, the targetURL shall indicate the location within the Application Context Cache relative to its base where the Receiver should look for the files given in the URLs array and reply with an indication of whether or not all the files are present.
+When sourceURL is present and targetURL is not present, the files shall be stored under each URL relative to the root of the Application Context Cache.

+URLs - When sourceURL is present, the URLs array shall represent an array of one or more strings which contain relative URLs of files to be retrieved and stored in the Application Context Cache.
+Each URL string in URLs shall be a relative URL.
 The effective URL for retrieval of the file from the broadband server shall be a concatenation of the sourceURL and the URL string of the file.
-When sourceURL is not present, each URL string shall refer to a file that may be present in the Application Context Cache as the concatenation of the targetURL and the URL of the file, and the response to the API indicates whether or not all referenced files are present in the cache.

-filters - An array of one or more unsigned integers associated with personalization categories as determined by the broadcaster.
+When sourceURL is not present, each URL string shall refer to a file that may be present in the Application Context Cache as the concatenation of the targetURL and the filters - An array of one or more unsigned integers associated with personalization categories as determined by the broadcaster.
 It is the broadcaster's responsibility to maintain a scope of uniqueness of Filter Codes to be within an AppContextID.

+URL of the file, and the response to the API shall indicate whether or not all referenced files are present in the cache.

-The response of the Cache Request API shall be defined as follows;
+The response of the Cache Request API shall be defined as follows; result JSON Schema: